Chocolate Hope: A Mission to Develop Sustainable Agriculture in Colombia

 Olivia: Currently, cacao production in La Argentina is very small.
 They measure their land in hectares, which is around 2.5 acres.
 I want to say that in a group of maybe eight farms and eight farmers, they have around 40 hectares, which is not a lot.
 Our plan is to help them increase their cacao production.
 And La Argentina is a 250-person community.
 They are small, but more than that, they are extremely isolated.
 They are surrounded by miles and miles of forest, and there are no roads to get there.

 When my mother and I made the trip, it was an eight-hour trip through the jungle in a truck.
-My main step in MOCA Columbia (and what’s essential for cacao production) is to focus on roads.
+My main step in MOCA Colombia (and what’s essential for cacao production) is to focus on roads.
 That’s the first step.
 They need methods to transport their goods, and we hope to provide trucks and to build roads and to partner with a cement company that’s building roads along that region of Colombia.
 More than that as well, we hope to, with the help of fundraising and donations, to provide fertilizer, and I also hope to partner with other larger firms to help the farmers have an understanding of how to plant cacao.
 Because, as I said previously, there are only around eight families who currently have knowledge of cacao production.
 So, it’s essential that we educate the rest of the community.

 Wharton Global Youth: What do you hope to learn in Essentials of Finance this summer in particular that might support your entrepreneurial vision?

 Olivia: I have always been interested in finance and anything with numbers.
-Math is one of my passions, and after my journey with MOCA Columbia, with working with lawyers, with numbers, with money, I really want to bring what I know about cacao production to Wharton.
+Math is one of my passions, and after my journey with MOCA Colombia, with working with lawyers, with numbers, with money, I really want to bring what I know about cacao production to Wharton.
 I want to learn how to handle money and everything that goes with a nonprofit, and share my story with everyone.

 Wharton Global Youth: How have you grown through this process, Olivia?